bumpylumps/fetch-rewards-backend-exercise/README.md

 # Once you are all set locally:

-- open up postman, you can get it from [here](https://www.postman.com/) if you haven't already
+- open up Postman, you can get it from [here](https://www.postman.com/) if you haven't already

 # To make necessary requests:

 ADD TRANSACTION
 ***
--in postman, use first tab to add transactions to db:
+-in Postman, use first tab to add transactions to db:

    1) set url tab to post